yaaditya1267/CS5103_-vsw601-_-aman-yadav-/README.md

 TEST CASE DESCRIPTION
 ---------------------

-1.Enter a string or text into the python program.
-2.The program will convert all lowercase to uppercase as output.
+In this following unit test you need to enter a string that basically returns the new .txt file by converting all lowercase character into uppercase.

 TEST DATA